Anuj1820Dixit/SQL-Data-Warehouse-Project/README.md

-# SQL-Data-Warehouse-Project
-Designing and implementing a modern data warehouse using SQL Server, encompassing ETL processes, data modeling, and advanced data analytics.
-📊 Data Warehouse & Analytics Portfolio Project
-Welcome to the Data Warehouse & Analytics Portfolio repository — a comprehensive showcase of modern data engineering practices and analytics-driven insights.
+📊 **Data Warehouse & Analytics Portfolio Project** Welcome to the Data Warehouse & Analytics Portfolio repository — a comprehensive showcase of modern data engineering practices and analytics-driven insights.
 This project reflects the full cycle of a data warehousing solution, from ingesting raw data to delivering analytical value, structured to mirror real-world use cases and best practices.

-🧱 Data Architecture Strategy
+🧱 **Data Architecture Strategy**
 This solution adopts the Medallion Architecture design pattern, employing a layered approach for scalability and clarity across data processing stages:

 Bronze Layer: Raw datasets are ingested directly from source files (CSV) and loaded into a SQL Server database without transformation.